alirezasalemi7/alirezasalemi7.github.io/_pages/awards.md

 ## Awards & Honors

+- 2025.10: __Google Ph.D.
+Fellowship 2025__\
+This fellowship is awarded to exceptional graduate students working on innovative research in computer science and related fields.

 - 2025.1: __W.
 Bruce Croft Graduate Scholarship__\
 Given to students whose computer science research area is information retrieval or natural language processing.